astro313/RXJ1131/WRITEUP/response.md

 In Fig.5,it would be good to show what you think is the contribution from the companion galaxy.

 # RESPONSE:
 The referee is correct and we found a bug in the GILDAS package that affected the statistics and fluxes within the map used for previous line-integrated flux extraction.
 In the resubmitted version, we have updated the intensity reported for CO(2-1) by summing the fluxes over the FWZI (20.3+/-0.6 Jy km/s).
 The updated intensity is in agreement with the double-Gaussian fitted to the extracted spectrum (Fig. 1).
 Since the lensing-corrected M_gas for both RXJ1131 and the companion are derived by first summing up the flux density of each channel within the FWZI, and then dividing by their respective magnification factors.
-This revision in the CO line intensity does not change our conclusion of this paper.
+This revision in the CO line intensity does not change the conclusions of this paper.

 We have adopted the suggestion provided by the referee and have updated Fig. 5 to include an additional figure showing the de-lensed spectra for RXJ1131 and the companion.